wliamp/app-facing-microservices/README.md

 ./gradlew spotlessApply
 ```

-You can also view the formatter rules in the [checkstyle.xml](.checkstyle.xml) file
+You can also view the formatter rules in the [checkstyle](./checkstyle.xml) file

 Then open a Pull Request (PR) to merge into 'main'